 Since the official military withdrawal in 2003, Vieques has regularly been touted as the Caribbean’s next ‘big thing,’ with pristine beaches and a coastline ripe for the developer’s bulldozer.
 Fortunately, environmental authorities swept in quickly after the handover and promptly declared all of the former military land (70% of the island’s total area) a US Fish & Wildlife Refuge.
 The measure has meant that the bulk of the island remains virgin territory to be explored and enjoyed by all.

 Development elsewhere has been slow and low-key.
-Although many guesthouses and restaurants have expanded their business since 2003, much of this growth has centered on ecoventures and small but luxurious boutique hotels.
-The island has no golf, gambling or Las Vegas–style glitz, and the only real resort is the newly opened and much-hyped W hotel, built on the site of another former resort complex.
-The pace or scale of development seems unlikely to change in the short term.
+Small hotels are the beds of choice.
+The island has no golf, gambling or Las Vegas–style glitz, and only one large resort.
+This seems unlikely to change any time soon.
 Vieques’ residents – many of whom are US expats – are fiercely protective of their Caribbean nirvana.

 Floating in a political no-man’s-land between US statehood and outright independence, Puerto Rico is an archipelago made up of four significant land masses, only three of which are inhabited: the heavily populated mai...